Biological pest control: Bacteria

-Colombia mosquito control

 The largest-ever deployment of Wolbachia-infected A. aegypti mosquitoes reduced dengue incidence by 94–97% in the Colombian cities of Bello, Medellín, and Itagüí.
 The project was executed by non-profit World Mosquito Program (WMP).
 Wolbachia prevents mosquitos from transmitting viruses such as dengue and zika.
 The insects pass the bacteria on to their offspring.
 The project covered a combined area of 135 km2, home to 3.3 million people.
 Most of the project area reached the target of infecting 60% of local mosquitoes.
 The technique is not endorsed by WHO.

 Fungi

 Green peach aphid, a pest in its own right and a vector of plant viruses, killed by the fungus Pandora neoaphidis (Zygomycota: Entomophthorales) Scale bar = 0.3 mm.

 Entomopathogenic fungi, which cause disease in insects, include at least 14 species that attack aphids.
 Beauveria bassiana is mass-produced and used to manage a wide variety of insect pests including whiteflies, thrips, aphids and weevils.
 Lecanicillium spp. are deployed against white flies, thrips and aphids.
 Metarhizium spp. are used against pests including beetles, locusts and other grasshoppers, Hemiptera, and spider mites.
-Paecilomyces fumosoroseus is effective against white flies, thrips and aphids; Purpureocillium lilacinus is used against root-knot nematodes, and 89 Trichoderma species against certain plant pathogens.
+Isaria fumosorosea (formerly known as Paecilomyces fumosoroseus) is effective against white flies, thrips and aphids; Purpureocillium lilacinum (formerly known as Paecilomyces lilacinus) is used against root-knot nematodes, and 89 Trichoderma species against certain plant pathogens.
 Trichoderma viride has been used against Dutch elm disease, and has shown some effect in suppressing silver leaf, a disease of stone fruits caused by the pathogenic fungus Chondrostereum purpureum.

 Pathogenic fungi may be controlled by other fungi, or bacteria or yeasts, such as: Gliocladium spp., mycoparasitic Pythium spp., binucleate types of Rhizoctonia spp., and Laetisaria spp.

 The fungi Cordyceps and Metacordyceps are deployed against a wide spectrum of arthropods.
 Entomophaga is effective against pests such as the green peach aphid.

 Several members of Chytridiomycota and Blastocladiomycota have been explored as agents of biological control.
 From Chytridiomycota, Synchytrium solstitiale is being considered as a control agent of the yellow star thistle (Centaurea solstitialis) in the United States.